pwm/s-flow/readme.md

 ## How it works

 A state machine is essentially a directed graph, where nodes are states and arrows are transitions between them.
-Transitions are labelled and we call those labels events.
+Transitions are labelled so that we can indetify them and we call those labels events.

-Deriving a state means walking the graph from some start state via a set of transitions leading to the destination state, either reaching it or stopping when there's no way forward.
+Deriving a state means walking the graph from a given start state via a set of transitions leading to some desired destination state, either reaching it or stopping when there's no way forward.

-Transitions can be conditional to allow more flexible definitions.
-A conditional transition is one with a corresponding predicate function.
-It can only be travelled if its predicate evaluates to true.
+Transitions can be made conditional.
+A conditional transition is one with a corresponding predicate function and it can only be travelled if its predicate evaluates to true.

 ## Tests